Why I Think That John Sebastian is The Coolest, Hippest Guy Ever

 Sebastian had no deadlines.
 No post-Spoonful pressures as when the Spoonful disbanded (a term that I still hate), he just "did his thing," (a term that he probably coined) and watched the world roll by.
 Now that is not to deceive you into believing that John Sebastian was the poster boy for Clorox Bleach.
 I am sure that he had his times behind doors and maybe behind cell doors that some slick-thinking press agent painted the arrest in a different way and he was released.
 Allegedly.

-Now Another Hit by John Sebastian in Woodstock, Aug.
-1969
+John Sebastian at Woodstock, August 1969

 Why do I Think Now